You see the signs everywhere: Visit our site... Find us @... Check out our website!

 When you’re too familiar with your own website, what may appear to you to be clear instructions or an obvious call to action is often overlooked by a prospective buyer who is new to your website, and most likely in a hurry.
 The average online visitor has an attention span of only 8 seconds or less.

 Think of a time when you stopped to run a quick errand.
 You duck into the store, gather up your items and make a mad dash for the cashier.
-Once you get to the front of the store there’s only one cash register open and the line to check out winds down one of the aisles with no end in sight.
+When you get to the front of the store, there’s only one cash register open and the line to check out winds down one of the aisles with no end in sight.
 You say, “Gee, you would think they would make it easier for me to give them my hard earned money!”

 A disorganized website is that mile-long checkout line.
 And most of the time, web users don’t bother to wait in line – they just abandon your site to find an easier place to spend their money.